Adult Day Care- A Professional Home Health Care Option

 - Medicaid may pay all costs if the senior qualifies financially.

-- Private medical insurance may cover a portion of day care when there are licensed medical professionals involved in the care and the facility is licensed.
+- Private medical insurance may cover a portion of day care.
+The requirements may be licensed medical professionals are involved in the care.
+The facility must be licensed.

-- Dependant tax credits may be available to the caregiver as well.
+- Dependent tax credits may be available to the caregiver as well.

 Types of Adult Day Care

-There are three types of care depending on the state in which you reside, and which may or may not require licensure.
+There are three types of care.
+This depends on the state in which you live, and which may or may not require licensure.

 Social day care is a program for the aging adult that does not have any medical healthcare needs.
-This type of program allows interaction with others and activities that are age appropriate such as discussing currents events, singing and exercise programs.
+This type of program allows interaction with others.
+It offers activities that are age appropriate.
+Such as discussing currents events, singing and exercise programs.
 Nutritional meals and snack are provided.
 Assistance with personal care, such as toileting, may or may not be available at some sites.

 Social day care provides companionship and allows new friendships to be made.
-It also gives the aging adult an opportunity to get out of the house and receive both mental and social stimulation.
+It also gives the aging adult an opportunity to get out of the house.
+They receive both mental and social stimulation.
 Social day care is not covered by health insurance, Medicare or Medicaid.
-Long term care insurance policies vary and would need to be reviewed to see if payment for these services is covered.
+Long term care insurance policies vary.
+They would need to be reviewed to see if payment for these services is covered.

 How to choose an Adult Day Care Center

-Family members must do some research to determine which adult day care center is right for their loved one to attend.
+Family members must do research.
+It is necessary to determine which adult day care center is right for their loved one.

-- Conduct an individual needs assessment before admission to evaluate the aging adults abilities and needs
+- Conduct an individual needs assessment before admission.
+This evaluates the aging adults abilities and needs

-- Provide a comprehensive program that addresses the daily social, recreational, and rehabilitation needs of each individual
+- Provide a comprehensive program.
+This should address the daily social, recreational, and rehabilitation needs of each individual

 - Develop an individualized treatment plan that includes family participation.
-This plan of care should be monitored regularly and adjusted to meet the changing needs of the aging adult.
+This plan of care should be monitored regularly.
+Making adjustments to meet the changing needs of the aging adult.
 They should provide referrals to other community services if the need arises.

 - Provide a full range of services specific to the type of day care program that you choose for your loved one.
 This includes personal care, health monitoring, transportation, counseling and meals.

-- Provide a safe and secure environment and adheres to existing State and national Adult Day Care standards and guidelines
+- Provide a safe and secure environment.
+Adheres to existing State and national Adult Day Care standards and guidelines

-- Use clear criteria for service and guidelines for termination of those services based on the functional status of the person in their care.
+- Uses clear criteria for service.
+Has guidelines for termination of those on the functional status of the person in their care.

-Adult day care offers a safe alternative for your loved one in a caring environment and allows them to return to their home after a day out.
-Be sure you are getting the most up to date information on aging in place
+Adult day care offers a safe alternative for your loved one.
+It is a setting in a caring environment and allows them to return to their home after a day out.
+Be sure you are getting the most up to date information on aging in place.